Pierre-Emmanuel41/messenger/README.md

 // Simulating an evolution of the Entity properties (field city added) IProtocol protocol20 = manager.getOrCreate(2.0f);

+// The protocol 2.0 supports the request identifier 1
+// When an array of bytes needs to be parsed, the protocol version is extracted
+// and if the protocol is 2.0 and the request identifier is 1 the EntityWrapperV20
+// will be used to parse the bytes array.
+If the protocol version is 1.0 then
+// the EntityWrapperV10 will be used.
+// When data has to be sent to the remote and the latest protocol that supports
+// the identifier 1 is the protocol 2.0 then the EntityWrapperV20 will be used
-protocol20.register(identifier, new EntityWrapperV20());
+// to generate the array of bytes. protocol20.register(identifier, new EntityWrapperV20());

 // Getting the request associated to the latest protocol: 2.0